 The legislation of the EU and of the Republic of Latvia requires banks to maintain a minimum capital adequacy ratio of 8%.
-In accordance with the requirements of the Financial and Capital Market Commission, in the year 2019, in order to cover the risks the Bank should maintain an individual total capital requirement of 13.5% (until 25.02.2019) and, as from 26.02.2019, 12.45%.
+In accordance with the requirements of the Financial and Capital

+Market Commission, in the year 2021, in order to cover the risks, the Bank should maintain an individual total capital requirement of 11.40%.